Rupakpoddar/Sound-reactive-LED-strip/README.md

-# Sound reactive LED strip
+# Sound Reactive Addressable LED Strip
 4 different styles for your sound reactive LED strip.

 watch the tutorial video at: https://youtu.be/w9_OhG3QlUg